Patriot of Ukraine: Re-establishment, 2005

+In late 2012, Svoboda continued to maintain informal links with the group.

 Vasylkiv terrorists case, 2011

 In August 2011, three Patriot of Ukraine supporters were arrested and convicted in the so-called Vasylkiv terrorists case, in which three members in Kharkiv attempted to blow up a statue of Vladimir Lenin.
 At the same time, there was an armed assault on the headquarters of Patriot of Ukraine in Kharkiv during which two members were wounded, while the assailant was injured.
 Patriot of Ukraine members were arrested and charged with an attempted murder on 11 September 2011.
 On 19 November 2011, there was an attempt on Biletsky's life when he was fired upon in Kharkiv receiving two bullet wounds.
 Biletsky managed to bring himself to the city hospital where he was operated upon.
 The local law enforcement classified the event as hooliganism.
 On 27 December 2011, Biletsky was also arrested on the same charges along with other Patriot of Ukraine members and was held in detention at the Kharkiv investigation jail (remand) for 28 months.

+The imprisonment of so many of its leaders in Kyiv and Kharkiv paralyzed the movement and caused it to splinter.

 2013-14 Euromaidan to dissolution

 At the end of 2013, at the beginning of the Euromaidan protest movement, the Patriot of Ukraine created the Right Sector along with other far-right and nationalist parties and groups, including the Trident of Stepan Bandera (Dmytro Yarosh), UNA-UNSO (Oleksandr Muzychko) and the White Hammer (Vladislav Goranin), although they would later be dissociated.

 During the Euromaidan, militants from the Patriot of Ukraine were active participants of major clashes with the riot police.
-According to Igor Krivoruchko, a leader of the Kiev's S.N.A. branch, they seized and burned the headquarters in Kiev of the Party of Regions (the ruling party) on 18 February 2014.
+According to Igor Krivoruchko, a leader of the Kyiv's S.N.A. branch, they seized and burned the headquarters in Kyiv of the Party of Regions (the ruling party) on 18 February 2014.

-On 29 April 2014, the Patriot of Ukraine together with the Spilna Sprava staged a torch rally procession in Kiev to commemorate the Euromaidan fallen heroes.
+On 29 April 2014, the Patriot of Ukraine together with the Spilna Sprava staged a torch rally procession in Kyiv to commemorate the Euromaidan fallen heroes.
 The self-defense of Euromaidan attempted to disperse the rally and as a result a massive fist fight near Maidan Nezalezhnosti flared up.

 On 10 December 2014, Biletsky announced that the Patriot of Ukraine as political organization suspended its activities due to the war situation in the country and dissolved primarily within the Azov Battalion.

 Ideology and program

-The Patriot of Ukraine promoted an extreme nationalist, racist and Islamophobic platform and sometimes used neo-Nazi symbols, including: